John Frederick Hiller

 In 1968, Hiller started a career-high 12 games, and on August 6th, he set a big league record when he struck out the first six batters in a game against the Cleveland Indians.
 Later that month, he recorded a one-hit shutout of the Chicago White Sox on August 20th.
 He also appeared out of the bullpen in two games of that year's World Series, in which the Tigers beat the St. Louis Cardinals.
 He mostly appeared as a reliever the next two years, but in one of his spot starts, on the final day of the 1970 campaign, he threw a two-hitter against the Indians and struck out seven straight during the game to tie an American League record.

 Prior to the 1971 season, Hiller suffered a heart attack, and he did not play at all that summer.
 He underwent a stomach bypass surgery and lost a considerable amount of weight in getting back into shape.
 The Tigers, convinced his playing days were over, released him but brought him back as a minor league pitching instructor.
 While teaching youngsters, he laso learned to throw a change-up to complement his fastball and slider.
 The Tigers then took him on as a batting practice pitcher.
-However, by July of 1972, he was back on the Detroit roster, because the team was short of arms with injuries to Les Cain and Fred Scherman, and he made 24 regular season appearances, recording 3 saves, and earned a win in Game Four of the ALCS against the Oakland Athletics.
+However, by July of 1972, he was back on the Detroit roster, because the team was short of arms with injuries to Les Cain and Fred Scherman, and he made 24 regular season appearances, recording 3 saves, and earned a win in Game 4 of the ALCS against the Oakland Athletics.
 In 1973, he pitched in 65 games and saved 38 of them, best in the AL that year and a major league record at the time.
 His honors that season included Fireman of the Year and American League Comeback Player of the Year, and he finished fourth in both Most Valuable Player and Cy Young Award voting.